-Second, we looked at whether manipulating risks or manipulating benefits impacts the strength of the negative relationship.
-Initially, our results showed the strength of the negative relationship was stronger when risks, as opposed to benefits were manipulated.
-However, a more detailed look shows that this effect is most likely a product of the fact that there was no impact on the non-manipulated attribute in the low-benefit condition (See Table S41- S44; the original findings seem to show this as well; See Table S34 and Table S35 in the supplementary material for detailed results).
-It is worth pointing out that manipulating low benefits did lead to a predicted change in benefits - people judged them as considerably lower (i.e., there was a successful manipulation; See Table S41- S44).
+Table S41-S44; the original findings seem to show this as well; see Table S34 and Table S35 in the supplementary material for detailed results).
+It is worth pointing out that manipulating low benefits did lead to a predicted change in benefits-people judged them as considerably lower (i.e., there was a successful manipulation; see Table S41-S44).
 But decreasing benefits did not lead to the predicted impact on risks.
-This may hint at the fact that providing low benefit info is not enough to lead to perceptible changes in affect as it may be that risks are simply better at evoking an affective reaction (cf., Pachur et al., 2014).
-Our results also hint at the fact that people may pay more attention to risks-both increase and decrease in risks - while this is not the case for benefits, where only increase in benefits led to perceivable changes.
-Alternatively, the lack of impact on the non-manipulated attribute in the low-benefit condition may hint at sensitivity to the actual relationship of risks and benefits in the world, namely that they are often positively correlated.
+This may hint at the fact that providing low benefit info is not enough to lead to perceptible changes in affect as it may be that risks are simply better at evoking an affective reaction (cf. Pachur et al., 2014).
+Our results also hint at the fact that people may pay more attention to risks-both increase and decrease in risks-while this is not the case for benefits, where only increase in benefits led to perceivable changes.
+Alternatively, the lack of impact on the non-manipulated attribute in the low-benefit condition may hint at sensitivity to the actual relationship of risks and benefits in the world, namely, that they are often positively correlated.
 As mentioned in the introduction, technologies low in benefit are unlikely to be high in risk.
 It is of course not incommensurable that this sensitivity exists along a strong affective process that leads to negative relationships between risks and benefits.

 Current findings may have important implications for risk communication (Thaler & Sunstein, 2008; Yang et al., 2014).
 For instance, communication efforts about new technologies ought to contend that risk information may overweigh other benefit information and is more malleable to manipulate.
-While out of scope for this research, it may be worth taking a closer look at what associations people might have with the terms "risky" and "beneficial".
-Specifically, people may already associate and interpret these terms as "bad" (for risky) and good (for beneficial), explaining the negative correlation.
+While out of scope for this research, it may be worth taking a closer look at what associations people might have with the terms "risky" and "beneficial."
+Specifically, people may already associate and interpret these terms as "bad" (for risky) and "good" (for beneficial), explaining the negative correlation.

 We believe this replication strengthens the claim that it is possible to causally affect risk and benefit judgments.
 The negative relationship has been presented as a demonstration of the AH.
 However, while the effect is consistent with an AH, we (as the original finding) do not provide direct evidence that affect does mediate this negative relationship.
 Indeed, the negative relationship could also occur due to a more cognitive explanation.
-While we show evidence that change in manipulated attribute is a mediator between the manipulations and non-manipulated attribute, this may be one of potential mediators and the underlying cause remains uncovered.
-Some recent research has, for example, found more support for manipulations of availability by recall, rather than affect, to have a stronger impact on how risk judgments are constructed (Efendić, in press).
+While we show evidence that change in the manipulated attribute is a mediator between the manipulations and non-manipulated attribute, this may be one of the potential mediators and the underlying cause remains uncovered.
+Some recent research has, for example, found more support for manipulations of availability by the recall, rather than affect, to have a stronger impact on how risk judgments are constructed (Efendić, 2021).
 Nevertheless, with this replication, we hope to encourage future researchers that this paradigm is robust and could potentially be used to tease apart any cognitive/affective explanations of risk/benefit judgments.

-Finally, in our replication we focused on the original three technological scenarios as the risky hazards.
-While one could argue that people's attitudes towards these risks have changed in the intervening 20 years since the original study, impacting the strength of the negative relationship, our results indicate similar effects.
+Finally, in our replication, we focused on the original three technological scenarios as the risky hazards.
+While one could argue that people's attitudes toward these risks have changed in the intervening 20 years since the original study, impacting the strength of the negative relationship, our results show similar effects.
 This could indicate that either the attitudes did not change, or, equally likely, that the manipulations of risk/benefit go well and beyond beliefs and attitudes.
 In that sense, future work should look at whether the negative relationship extends to other hazards.
-For instance, Skagerlund et al. (2019) found that the inverse relationship extends to numerous other hazards, activities, and technologies.
+For instance, Skagerlund et al. (2020) found that the inverse relationship extends to numerous other hazards, activities, and technologies.